Kentucky's Operation Immersion

-This innovative five-day training event will be held May 7-11, 2018, at Wendell H. Ford Regional Training Center in Greenville, Kentucky.
+This innovative four-day training event will be held May 7-10, 2019, at Wendell H. Ford Regional Training Center in Greenville, Kentucky.
 Operation Immersion is designed to expand the knowledge base and skills of professionals and providers who support Kentucky’s Service Members, Veterans and their Families (SMVF).

 This event is presented by the Kentucky Cabinet for Health and Family Services (CHFS), Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities (DBHDID), and the Kentucky National Guard.
 With classroom workshops taught by field experts and first-hand military experiences taught by military leaders, this unique training experience is unlike any other.

 Thank you in advance for your commitment to serving Kentucky’s heroes.